June 2024

 Nausea and vomiting are the most common post-operative side effects of anesthesia and may significantly impact a patient’s ability to breastfeed.

-• Prochlorperazine, promethazine, and scopolamine: These are additional rescue medications.
-While they may cause maternal sedation, there are no reports of infant ill effects from breastfeeding (5).
-There is no absolute indication to pump and dump once the parent is alert enough to pump or directly feed.
+These are additional rescue medications.
+While they may cause maternal sedation, there are no reports of infant ill effects from breastfeeding.5 There is no absolute indication to pump and dump once the parent is alert enough to pump or directly feed.

-• Haloperidol: This is another common prophylactic and rescue medication which has been shown to readily enter breast milk.
+This is another common prophylactic and rescue medication that readily enters breast milk.
 Its impact on infant and child development is mixed.
 While there is no absolute indication to pump and dump, caution may be warranted in breastfeeding dyads.
-Breastfed infants should be closely monitored and providers should engage lactating individuals in shared decision making regarding the use of this medication (15, 16).
+Breastfed infants should be closely monitored and providers should engage lactating individuals in shared decision making regarding the use of this medication.17,18

 References